NonStopBle/Recam/README.md

 ## Features

 - Real-time video streaming over UDP
-- Bidirectional data communication (5 int16 values in each direction)
+- Bidirectional data communication (5 int16 values in each direction) / need to update can send multiple variable
 - Low latency transmission
 - Simple API for integration with other Python applications
 - Configurable video quality and resolution